kuontol0987/FishingSocks-DiscordBot/README.md

 # FishingSocks-DiscordBot
 This is a minigame bot for discord.

-npm i discord.js
+npm i discord.js.
-npm i mongoose
+npm i mongoose.
-npm i dotenv
+npm i dotenv.